College of Education, Nursing and Health Professions

 About the Program

-Our combined BS/MSPO program prepares graduates to meet the intellectual, social, cultural, and economic challenges of our changing health care system.
+Our combined BS/MSPO program prepares graduates to meet the intellectual, social, cultural, and economic challenges of our changing healthcare system.
+The curriculum combines a liberal arts education with a strong science core to provide the foundation for success in professional practice.

 Prosthetists design, fabricate, and fit devices known as prostheses (artificial limbs) for individuals who have partial or total absence of a limb.